-History of Congkak: Congkak [12], [13], [14] is short for Main Congkak, which is Indonesian for cowrie shell, but some people believe that actually the name of the game originated from the word congak, which in old Malay language means mental calculation without writing it down.
-Congkak is a popular mancala game in Malaysia, Brunei, Singapore and Indonesia.
+History of Congkak: Congkak is short for Main Congkak, which is Indonesian for "cowrie shell", but some people believe that actually the name of the game originated from the word congak, which in old Malay language means mental calculation without writing it down.
+Congkak is a popular mancala game in Malaysia, Brunei, Singapore and Indonesia(Culin 1894, Hellier 1907, Overbeck 1915).

 Many Indonesians believe that the game originated in Malacca Kingdom where it became very popular and spread to the South-East Asia region.
 This spread was due to the many travelers who visited the kingdom because it was a trading city.
 In the early days, Congkak was mostly played by the royal family and palace residents, however later it spread to the general population of the kingdom and today it is usually played by girls and women.
-As the Congkak board is often shaped like a boat it is believed that it is based on the legend of a fisherman unable to go to sea during rainy season who lost his income during this time.
-To prevent boredom they created this game which is similar to their boat.
+As the Congkak board is often shaped like a boat it is believed that it is based on the legend of a fisherman unable to go to the sea during rainy season who lost his income during this time.
+To prevent boredom she or he created this game which is similar to her or his boat.